w-henderson/EMC-Solar-Sailors/README.md

 - `--calculationsPerDay` (int): number of calculations to simulate per day, defaults to 24.
 The more calculations, the higher the accuracy.
 Don't go below 24.
 - `--simulationLength` (int): number of days to simulate for, defaults to 365.
 - `--accountForPlanets` (switch/bool): whether to account for gravitational fields other than the sun's, False if not specified.
 This greatly increases the simulation time but may increase accuracy by about 0.015%.
+- `--lossless` (switch/bool): whether to use lossless compression, False if not specified.
+Lossless compression (png rather than jpeg) takes twice as long to render but may improve image quality.

 ### Example Code
 This is what I've been using to test the latest commit with a calculation every second.